DLu/metro_db/docs/source/types.md

     print(row['title'])
 ```

-This library takes it one step further with the `metro_db.Row` class, and implements three missing features:
+This library takes it one step further with the `metro_db.Row` class, and implements four missing features:
  * String representation, so that printing the row results in the field/value dictionary being printed, and not something like `<sqlite3.Row object at 0x7f3ee438f350>`
+ * The `items` method so you can iterate over keys and values
- * The "contains" test, so that you can check if a field is `in` the `Row`, e.g. `'title' in row`
+ * The "contains" method, so that you can check if a field is `in` the `Row`, e.g. `'title' in row`
  * The `get` method to return either the value of a field or a default value if the field is not present.

  ```python